 This set of guidelines provides information for faculty undergoing a Comprehensive Periodic Evaluation (CPE).
 Periodic evaluation of tenured faculty is required by Texas Education Code Section 51.942, Regents’ Rule 31102 and HOP 2.22, all of which establish that the overriding purpose for faculty evaluation is to support tenure and promote faculty development.”
 These guidelines also provide information for those faculty serving on the Department and College CPE Review Committees (D-CPER and C-CPER, respectively), Department Chair/School Directors, and deans involved in the review process.
 These guidelines are reviewed annually and updated as needed by Academic Affairs.

 The CPE process is a post-tenure review process employed by the university to uphold high standards and expectations for its faculty.
-UTSA seeks to provide, promote, and sustain a landscape that is conducive to sharing, extending, and critically examining knowledge and values, and to furthering intellectual discourse as also outlined in the Faculty Code of Ethics.
+UTSA seeks to provide, promote, and sustain a landscape that is conducive to sharing, extending, and critically examining knowledge and values, and to furthering intellectual discourse as also outlined in the Faculty Rights and Responsibilities.
 It is incumbent upon all who are involved in the review process to read all applicable materials, deliberate the strengths and weaknesses of each faculty member’s performance in good faith with objectivity, and to observe confidentiality concerning the views of others, as revealed during review discussions.
 A respectful, thorough, and objective review of faculty accomplishments depends upon the conscientious efforts of all participants in the review process.
 All written materials generated through the review process are available for the inspection of faculty candidates.
 Questions concerning the university’s procedures for CPE review may be directed to Academic Affairs.